nobabas/MTRN4231/README.md

 ### 2. Vision vs. Test Mode
 The system can operate in two modes: Live Vision (using the camera) or Test Mode (using hardcoded coordinates for debugging).

-To enable Live Vision:
+To disable Live Vision:

 Open the desired routine file (e.g., src/brain/src/routines/soil_routine.cpp).

 Change the vision flag at the top of the file:

 ```
-#define USE_VISION 1
+#define USE_VISION 0
 ```
 Rebuild the package to apply changes: